Shellfish: In the United States

-In the Southeast, and particularly the gulf states, shrimping is an important industry.
+In the Southeast, and also the gulf states, shrimping is an important industry.
 Copious amounts of shrimp are harvested each year in the Gulf of Mexico and the Atlantic Ocean to satisfy a national demand for shrimp.
-Locally, prawns and shrimp are often deep fried; in the Cajun and Creole kitchens of Louisiana, shrimp and prawns are a common addition to traditional recipes like jambalaya and certain stews.
+Locally, prawns and shrimp are often deep fried.
+In the Cajun and Creole kitchens of Louisiana, shrimp and prawns are a common addition to traditional recipes like jambalaya and certain stews.
 Crawfish are a well known and much eaten delicacy there, often boiled in huge pots and heavily spiced.

 In many major cities with active fishing ports, raw oyster bars are also a feature of shellfish consumption.
 When served freshly shucked (opened) and iced, one may find a liquid inside the shell, called the liquor.
 Some believe that oysters have the properties of an aphrodisiac.

 Inter-tidal herbivorous shellfish such as mussels and clams can help people reach a healthy balance of omega-3 and omega-6 fats in their diets, instead of the current Western diets.
 For this reason, the eating of shellfish is often encouraged by dietitians.